 We know that living with M.E. can be hard, especially if you’re aged 18 and under.
 M.E. can make it difficult to spend time with friends or family and can have a big impact on your life, including school and hobbies.
 You might have to stop doing some of the things you enjoy for a while, or do them less often so your body can rest.
 It can be hard for other people to understand what you’re going through and that can leave you feeling as if no-one gets what it’s like to have M.E.

-Joining our Children’s Services community is a great way for you to talk to other people your age who have M.E.
+Joining our Young people's community is a great way for you to talk to other people your age who have M.E.
 Some are more severely affected than others, but even if their experiences are different to yours, every member of our community understands what it’s like to live with M.E.

 Joining our community is free and gives you access to:

 A vibrant and lively online space where you can talk to other young people affected by M.E. about anything and everything from living with the illness to hobbies and interests.
 Our friendly forum moderators all have experience of M.E. themselves and will ensure you have a safe and fulfilling experience - so whether you’re looking for advice, support, or just to make new friends, this is the place for you.